Hotel Deals in San Diego from $79

 Price by Month

-Lowest month around just over $100, highest month around $300.
+Lowest month just over $140 in February, highest month around $300 in July.

 How far in advance should I book?